Improving Addiction Recovery

 Live streaming was popular amongst our research participants for the way its long-form content mirrored live support group meetings.
 It allows people to watch and participate in recovery content while staying anonymous, making it a much lower barrier to entry.
 This format also makes it easy to access relatable communities that resonate with one’s unique recovery goals and treatment methods.

-User Testing
+User testing

 Gathering feedback

 We conducted moderated usability tests on our rough prototype to gather feedback and co-design future iterations.
-Through these tests, we tested and got ideas for different features.
-For instance, we verified an interest in journaling, with even a couple people noting that the peer support group they attended recommended they journal.
-We also heard enthusiasm for the possibilities for recovery communities bonding over special interests, like art and gaming.
+For instance, we verified an interest in journaling, with even a couple people noting that the peer support group they attended recommend they journal.
+We also heard enthusiasm for recovery communities bonding over special interests, like art and gaming.

 Solution